YangWoomin/ZilliaxServer/README.md

 ## Integration Test
 * we build and test "network", "network_test", "mq", "cache", "mq_test_producer", and "mq_test_consumer" modules comprehensively in this chapter
+* this test scenario aims to count client messages per client and message, and to save the counting results while ensuring data integrity and consistency

 ### Overview